 Mt Buller Road

 Linking Mirimbah with the Mt Buller ski resort in north-east Victoria is the Mt Buller Road.
 The 16km road has been used as part of the Mt Buller Sprint and Targa High Country for many years.
-If you enjoy driving, this road has everything to offer including straights, sweepers, hairpins and elevation changes (the road rises approximately 900 metres from Mirimbah to the ski resort).If you enjoy this website then please donate so that it can remain online, free to all.
+If you enjoy driving, this road has everything to offer including straights, sweepers, hairpins and elevation changes (the road rises approximately 900 metres from Mirimbah to the ski resort).If you enjoy this website, please donate to help it grow.